-Animate! provides opportunities for communities to explore their local heritage through the medium of performance : dance, drama, poetry and visual arts.
-The project is led by a freelance artist Nicole Morris working through Manchester Metropolitan University.
+Animate! provided opportunities for communities to explore their local heritage through the medium of performance : dance, drama, poetry and visual arts.
+The project was led by freelance artist, Nicole Morris working through Manchester Metropolitan University.

-A local college for young adults with learning disabilities approached the project and, with input from directors and choreographers, is now writing, casting, rehearsing and developing an original pantomime using their own landscape as inspiration for the story.
+A local college for young adults with learning disabilities approached the project and, with input from directors and choreographers were able to develop an original pantomime using their own landscape as inspiration for the story.
 Many of these young people have never before been involved in a performance.

-Later in the year there will be Walkabout Performances of ‘The House that Jack Built’ at Heritage Festivals and outdoor events across the scheme area by Typhoon and the Pedal Players.
+Across numerous heritage festivals and outdoor events walkabout performances of ‘The House that Jack Built’ performed by Typhoon and the Pedal Players were given.
 This a group of professional actors using a ‘steam punk’ style time machine (made from a bicycle with additional welding!).
-The play tells the story of salt mining and subsidence and flooding, creating the need for the unique ‘jackable’ buildings the area is famous for.
-This will allow the LP scheme to access new audiences, engaging audiences in a thoroughly non-traditional way.
+The play tells the story of salt mining, subsidence and flooding creating the need for the unique ‘jackable’ buildings the area is famous for.
+This has allowed the Landscape Partnership scheme to access new audiences, engaging communities in a thoroughly non-traditional way.

 Photos : Nick Jones, Nicole Morris, Paperwork Theatre Company